opencog/atomspace-dht/README.md

   a timestamp and an add/drop verb, so that precedence is known.
   An alternate design using CRDT seems like overkill.
 * TODO: gets()'s need to be queued so that they can run async, and then call handlers when completed.
+I think futures w/callbacks will solve this.
 * TODO: Optionally use crypto signatures to verify that the data comes from legitimate, cooperating sources.
 * TODO: Support read-write overlays on top of read-only datasets.